Vertical Integration: Definition, Examples, and Advantages

 Lower Operation Costs

-Vertical integration helps companies enjoy economies of scale.
+Vertical integration benefits companies by helping them enjoy economies of scale.
 It can control the quality of raw materials or intermediate products in manufacturing products.
 This control allows the company to adopt a lean production strategy that reduces waste in the supply chain.
 It also enables agile and just-in-time production reducing inventory holding costs.

 Companies also can lower costs by eliminating redundant supply chain operations and consolidating or streamlining them.
 Vertical integration allows a company to pass on its savings to the end product that it produces.
 It also allows a company to reduce costs by eliminating intermediaries within the supply chain.